Experimental Approaches to Biomaterial Design and Prototyping

 Growing from Rhode Island

-We are building a waste-to-material ecosystem that is localized, accessible, and versatile for diverse maker needs.
+We are building a waste-to-material ecosystem that is localized, accessible, and versatile to diverse maker needs.

 -